karios-os/docs/docs/networking/index.rst

 Overview
 --------
-VALE is a high-performance software switch in FreeBSD’s **netmap** framework.
+VALE is a high-performance software switch.
 It delivers packet forwarding speeds far beyond traditional virtual switches—reaching tens of millions of packets per second per CPU core and near line-rate performance with standard Ethernet frames.
 General benchmarks show that while regular software switches may handle 1–2 million packets per second, VALE can reach **tens of millions of packets per second per core** and approach **70 Gbps line rates** with standard frames.
 This makes it especially valuable for where performance is critical.
 Karios integrates VALE for scenarios where ultra-fast intra-host networking is required, such as VM-to-VM communication, NFV workloads, or research environments.
 To protect operational stability, Karios enforces design rules that prevent common pitfalls with VALE usage.